magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-customer.md

 {:.bs-callout .bs-callout-tip}
 Skip this step if you want to place order as a guest user.

-If you want to place order as a new customer use `createCustomer` mutation to register new customer in the store.
+To place order as a new customer, use the `createCustomer` mutation to register the new customer account in the store.

 **Request**